NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 #hostname   Ready    master   10m   v1.18.14
 ```

-Since we are using a single node kubernetes cluster, the cluster will not be able to schedule pods on the control plane node by default.
-In order to schedule pods on the control plane node we have to remove the taint by executing the following command:
+Since we are using a single-node Kubernetes cluster, the cluster will not schedule pods on the control plane node by default.
+To schedule pods on the control plane node, we have to remove the taint by executing the following command:

 ```
 $ kubectl taint nodes --all node-role.kubernetes.io/master-